Paul Klee

 WORLD'S BEST ART

-world's top artists, see below:
+world's top artists, see:

 Early Life

 Klee was born near Bern in Switzerland in 1879.
 His father was a music teacher and his mother had trained to be a singer.
 In his early years he studied and showed talent for both music and art, but in his teens declared his preference for the visual arts.
 By 16, his drawings already showed considerable draftsman skills.
-He barely passed his school exams, preferring to sketch caricatures in his school books rather than study.
+He barely passed his school exams, preferring to sketch caricature in his school books rather than study.

 In 1898, at the age of 19, he went to study at the Academy of Fine Arts in Munich.
 At first he showed little skill in mastering the art of colour, to the extent that he thought he should never learn to paint.
 A few years later, he graduated with a degree in Fine Art, and went to Italy for a few months to study Renaissance art, noting sadly in his diary: "a long struggle lies in store for me in this field of colour.”
 He returned to Bern and lived with his parents for the next few years, attending the odd art class.
 He began to experiment with various mediums - notably printmaking and graphic art, in which he was strongly influenced by both William Blake (1757-1827) and Aubrey Beardsley (1872-98) - and in 1905 produced over 50 etchings, including Portrait of my Father (1905) - created by using a needle to scratch an image on a blackened pane of glass.